matterbridge/golang-connmark/README.md

   * Improve performance with the raw HTML option enabled
   * Write an URL parser/encoder that would support decoding punycode and counting matching `[(` and `)]` in URLs

+## References / Thanks

+[opennota/markdown](https://github.com/opennota/markdown) is a partial port of an awesome JavaScript markdown parser [markdown-it](https://github.com/markdown-it/markdown-it), written by Alex Kocharin and Vitaly Puzrin.
+It doesn't support plugins and all the rules are hardcoded for the sake of speed.

+## See also

+https://github.com/jgm/CommonMark — the reference CommonMark implementations in C and JavaScript, also contains the latest spec and an online demo.

+http://talk.commonmark.org — the CommonMark forum, a good place to join together the efforts of the developers.